The Criminal Court Department consists of Circuit and County courts.

 Please be advised that Deputy Clerks cannot provide legal advice [F.S.
 28.215] and are not authorized to excuse you from attending a court hearing.
 If you have questions about your case that cannot be answered by simply reading the documents, you will need to contact your attorney.

-If you are a person with a disability who needs any accommodation in order to participate in this proceeding, you are entitled to the provision of certain assistance at no cost to you.
-Please contact the ADA Coordinator at (904)-548-4600 (press 0 when prompted) at least 7 days before your scheduled court appearance, or immediately upon receiving this notification if the time before the scheduled appearance is less than 7 days; if you are hearing or voice impaired, call 711.
+If you are a person with a disability who needs any accommodation in order to participate in this proceeding, you are entitled, at no cost to you, to the provision of certain assistance.
+Please contact the ADA Coordinator at (904)548-4600 press 0, at least 7 days before your scheduled court appearance, or immediately upon receiving this notification if the time before the scheduled appearance is less than 7 days; if you are hearing or voice impaired, call 711.

 ADA Contact Information